hww/XiKeyboard/README.md

 This package provides a handy API which allows you to easily create handlers for keyboard sequences.
 For example the sequence <control>+<c> followed by <control>+<x> can be specified by the string "C-c C-x".
 The main purpose of the package is as a debugging tool for game developers.
 After all, it is desirable for a game developer to have a dozen or more different functions quickly available -- on the keyboard.
 For the target platform the library can be used but probably only on a platform with a keyboard.

+There are sevaral terms you should know before undertand this document

+- Keyboard vs Menu _The big thing is: the keyboard and menu systems are combined in the Emacs_
+- Key modifier _The bitfield with keep the state of special keys: shift, control, alt, etc_
+- Pseudo key _The single bit, modifier which is signaling the virtual key.
+Used for the menu system_
+- Event _The data container.
+Holds the keycode and key modifier_
+- Key sequence _Is the sequance of events_
+- Key map _The table which convert the event to the binding -- a delegate or an other key map_
+- Mode _The data containter with name and a key map_
+- Buffer _The data container, the event's aray where will be acumulated the events -- the keys pressed by a user.
+The buffer could have one major and multiple minor modes_

 ## Installing

 The package is available on the openupm registry.
 You can install it via openupm-cli.